A few weeks after I arrived in Germany for a year-long high school exchange program, a friend’s mom served Rote Grütze for dessert.

 It’s super easy to make Rote Grütze; mix red berries with sugar and water or juice, simmer, add corn starch to thicken, pour into bowls, add fresh cold cream, and enjoy.

 My favorite way to eat Rote Grütze is the way my friend’s mom served it all those years ago – warm berries with cold, fresh cream poured over the top.
 Ahhhhhh…delicious.

 Other people prefer their Rote Grüzte cold and/or topped with whipped cream, ice cream or vanilla sauce.
+Lately I’ve been serving it with creme fraiche whipped cream, which takes the dessert to a whole new level.
+If you want a dairy free pudding, serve with whipped coconut cream.
 The recipe included below is based on how I learned to eat it when I lived in northern Germany.